Master Subscription App Growth in 2026 & Beyond

 So, how do you compete, and most importantly, win in this environment?

 At Moburst, we’ve worked with some of the world’s leading subscription apps across industries.
-And while each challenge is unique, we consistently see the same patterns: predictable mistakes, preventable churn, and untapped growth levers.
+While each challenge is unique, we consistently see the same patterns:

-This playbook, written by our talented VP of Strategy, Mike Kresch, distills what we’ve seen working across clients worldwide.
+This playbook distills what we’ve seen working across clients worldwide.

 You’ll learn: